NuninhoSousa25/BG-remover-for-3dgs/README.md

 # BG-remover-for-3dgs

 to do
-- add export settings,
-    - color / alpha 0
-    - color / black
-    - white /black

-output folder location should be picable, inside input folder or under the same directory
+i need to correct somthing, output folder should be called "masks"
+- i need to be able to pick if its inside input folder or under the same directory -also need to pick from "original_filename" vs "original filename_mask" and if its under a sub folder or just there in the same directory as the originals and please add scrool bars to the ui because ai fear ai cant quite reach all the option in the interface

 need better logging and error handeling